In addition to my room, where else is a good place to study?

 Shreveport, LA 71104

-If you need to receive a package, have it sent to your usual campus address and the post office will notify you when it arrives.
+If you need to receive a package, have it sent to your usual campus box and the post office will notify via a note in your box when it arrives.

 Where do I go if I get sick?

 The Health Services office is located at the South end of Rotary (the door facing Kings Highway).
 Health Services offered are "first care," consultation, wellness programs, and provider referrals that meet the needs of the majority of students.
 If students are in need of emergency care during non-operational hours, they should notify a police officer of DPS (Department of Public Safety) at 318-869-5000.
 The officer will contact appropriate medical personnel.
 For more information, please see this section in the Student Handbook.